 Entry in the Commercial Register as a partnership limited by shares (KGaA)

-The partnership limited by shares (KGaA) does not become a legal entity until it is entered in the commercial register.
-Since the KGaA is a corporation, it is entered in section B of the commercial register.
+The partnership limited by shares (KGaA) only becomes a legal entity when it is entered in the commercial register.
+As the KGaA is a corporation, it is entered in section B of the commercial register.

 -